JS2498/CS420-414-Reinforcement-Learning/README.md

-# RL_Lab
+# Reinforcement Learning
-Contains solution to assignment problems of the course "Reinforcement Learning" offered at IIT Dharwad
+* Contains solution to assignment problems of the course "Reinforcement Learning" offered at IIT Dharwad.